croissant-powered/hardware-hacking/README.md

 ### UART (also RS232)

 A serial port, typically offering access to a boot or root console.
-The Bus Pirate can be used here again (watch out input voltage though, a logic level shifter may be required).
+The Bus Pirate can be used here again (watch out input voltage though, a bidirectional logic level shifter may be required).

   - [#02 - How to Find the UART Interface - Hardware Hacking Tutorial](https://www.youtube.com/watch?v=6_Q663YkyXE)
   - [Hardware Hacking 101: Getting a root shell via UART (River Loop Security)](https://www.riverloopsecurity.com/blog/2020/01/hw-101-uart/)